Today you’re going to learn the potential benefits of marijuana.

-In 2011 researchers concluded that CBD induces death of hepatic stellate cells (HCS).
-The activation of these cells is a major cause of in the development and progression of liver fibrosis.
-The researchers further propose that CBD definitely could be a therapeutic agent for the treatment of liver fibrosis.
+In 2011 researchers found that CBD induces the death of hepatic stellate cells (34).
+These cells are a major cause of the development and progression of liver fibrosis.
+The researchers propose that CBD could be a therapeutic agent for the treatment of liver fibrosis.

-We already know that marijuana can help with gaining weight in AIDS, cancer and anorexia nervosa patients.
+We already know that marijuana can help with gaining weight in:

-A 2012 study done on rats, found that a cannabis extract containing a THC : CBN : CBD ratio of 1.0: .2:0.4, caused a significant reduction of weight gain in obese rats.
+A 2012 study done on rats, found that a cannabis extract with THC, CBN, CBD in a ratio of 1.0:0.2:0.4, caused a significant reduction of weight gain in obese rats (35).

 In 2011 researchers looked at the association between diabetes mellitus (DM) and marijuana use.

-This does not necessarily mean marijuana prevents DM…but it potentially could and a finding like this definitely should encourage more research into this topic.
+This does not mean marijuana prevents DM.
+But a finding like this definitely should encourage more research into this topic.

-This all changed in 2014 when researchers actually proved that THC and CBD stop the growth of one of the most aggressive cancers known to adult humans: glioma (brain cancer).
-They found that especially combined with traditional radiotherapy, THC and CBD were extremely effective in destroying glioma.
+In 2014, researchers proved that THC and CBD stop the growth of one of the most aggressive cancers: glioma (37).
+Especially combined with radiotherapy, THC and CBD were extremely effective in destroying glioma.

-36. Marijuana (CBD) inhibits tumor growth in breast cancers
+36. Could inhibit tumor growth in breast cancers

 Melanoma is the most aggressive form of skin cancer.

 In 2013 researchers looked at the anti-cancer properties of anandamide, which is an endocannabinoid.
-Endocannabinoids are compounds which are naturally produced by the body and closely resemble the cannabinoids found in marijuana.
+Endocannabinoids are compounds that are naturally produced by the body and closely resemble the cannabinoids found in marijuana.

-What they found was that anandamide had anti-tumor properties in melanoma partially by activation of CB1 receptors…which are the same receptors that get activated by THC.
+The study found that anandamide had anti-tumor properties in melanoma by activation of CB1 receptors (39).
+CB1 receptors are the same receptors that get activated by THC.

 So no conclusions, but definitely food for further research.

-In an analysis of a survey done on over 84000 men aged from 45 to 69 years old, researchers found that cannabis use was associated with a 45% reduction in bladder cancer.
+An analysis of a survey with 84000 men aged 45-69, showed that cannabis users had 45% less chance of bladder cancer (40).
 This does not mean there’s a causal effect, but it does warrant further exploration of the topic.

-Important to note here is that cannabis users which also used tobacco, or tobacco-only users, actually had an increased risk of developing bladder cancer.
+Important to note here is that cannabis users who also used tobacco actually had an increased risk of developing bladder cancer.